Computer model locks in Packers vs. Vikings picks, score prediction

 Packers vs. Vikings betting preview

-With Green Bay expected to sit most of its key players, the Vikings are sizable favorites at home as they try and end the year on a high note.
+With Green Bay expected to sit most of its key players, the Vikings are sizable favorites at home as they try to end the year on a high note.
 Minnesota has been solid against the spread at 8-8 while Green Bay is just 5-10-1 ATS this year.
-The Vikings have covered four in a row while the Packers are coming off three straight spread losses.
-The Packers are also 9-7 to the Over this year while the Vikings are 8-8.
+The Vikings have covered four in a row, while the Packers are coming off three straight spread losses.
+The Packers are also 9-7 to the Over this year, while the Vikings are 8-8.

 Packers vs. Vikings SGP